-Prunus mume (Japanese apricot) is often over looked, not just as a bonsai but as a plant or tree in the UK.
+Prunus mume (Japanese apricot or Chinese Plum) is often over looked, not just as a bonsai but as a plant or tree in the UK.
 This is one of my favourite times of year.
 The annual winter show has been and gone and everyone is busy repotting for the upcoming season.
 This is a frantic time of activity as the days start to get lighter again.
 I really appreciate when I open the door to the greenhouse, the potent smell of my Prunus mume in full bloom, as it rushes on its way outside.
 Also known as the Japanese Apricot tree, flowers can come in pink, white or even red variations and have an almond sweet smell.
 This, I know as so many good things do, lasts for a short time.
 Here are a few images of examples of Prunus mume I have seen or own.

 The Japanese apricot is from the genus Prunus which is part of the Rosaceae family and it is a delightful small tree with bright green shoots and the flowers are single flowers that pale with age.
 They normally flower in March but have been found to flower as early as January and as late as April.
 They are extensively cultivated in Japan and also China and Korea but are less well known in the UK.

 - Prunus mume ‘Alba’